-Pittsburgh active shooter William Hardison is dead after hours-long standoff: police
+Police defend ‘deadly force’ as Pittsburgh active shooter is killed during standoff

 The suspect was pronounced deceased by Pittsburgh EMS at 5.08pm, according to Pittsburgh Public Safety.

+The sheriff continued, “We were all strapped with ammunition but all had to call for more ammunition.
+We tried to give him every opportunity to come out but it elevated to the SWAT team’s response.”

+Mr Kraus said that police believe no one else was hurt during the lengthy incident.
+Police reportedly attempted to use drones but three or four times, but the suspect shot them out of the air.

 Sources told Channel 11 that Hardison believed he was a “sovereign citizen,” and therefore exempt from the law.
+Pittsburgh Police Chief Larry Scirotto said he could not confirm this claim, adding, “but I’m sure we will uncover a lot about the suspect and his associations as we move forward.”

 Action News Investigates reported that court records indicated that an eviction for Hardison was scheduled at the address on Broad Street in the Garfield neighbourhood of the city, where rounds of gunfire have been administered all day.